 Russia's Monthly Economic Developments

-- The World Bank revised its 2014 growth projection for Russia up from 0.5 percent to 0.7 percent.
+- The World Bank further lowered its 2015 growth projection for Russia to -2.9 percent from -1.5 percent.

 - Development Partners Support the Creation of Global Financing Facility to Advance Women’s and Children’s Health

 - 73 Countries and Over 1,000 Businesses Speak Out in Support of a Price on Carbon

 - World Bank Group to Nearly Double Funding in Ebola Crisis to $400 Million